keras-team/keras-io/examples/vision/md/image_classification_from_scratch.md

 img_array = keras.ops.expand_dims(img_array, 0)  # Create batch axis

 predictions = model.predict(img_array)
-score = float(predictions[0])
+score = float(keras.ops.sigmoid(predictions[0]))
 print(f"This image is {100 * (1 - score):.2f}% cat and {100 * score:.2f}% dog.")
 ```

 <div class="k-default-codeblock">
 ```
  1/1 ━━━━━━━━━━━━━━━━━━━━ 2s 2s/step
-This image is 57.10% cat and 42.90% dog.
+This image is 87.42% cat and 12.58% dog.

-/var/tmp/ipykernel_724616/2552698545.py:8: DeprecationWarning: Conversion of an array with ndim > 0 to a scalar is deprecated, and will error in future.
-Ensure you extract a single element from your array before performing this operation.
-(Deprecated NumPy 1.25.) score = float(predictions[0])
+/var/tmp/ipykernel_16954/3443711317.py:8: DeprecationWarning: Conversion of an array with ndim > 0 to a scalar is deprecated, and will error in future. score = float(keras.ops.sigmoid(predictions[0]))

 ```
 </div>